Frequently Asked Questions

 When will the plant be built?

-It is anticipated that construction will commence by late 2017 with the Facility becoming operational in 2020.
+It is anticipated that construction will commence in 2018 and be operational by 2021.

 How big will the plant be?